msouppe/Ceph/paper/paper.md

 Docker [@docker], a container platform, helps containerize packages and environments which can be shared among multiple applications.
 Docker will help create the Ceph environment into a container so all of Ceph’s dependencies will be encapsulated together.
 As mentioned in the abstract, this workflow is only for MAC and Linux operating systems because of Docker.
 Docker does not work as easily and nicely on a Windows operating system which was observed from past experience.
 Once Docker has been installed onto a user's machine, then the obtaining images on Docker will be easy to pull from Docker hub which consists of many images.
 For this workflow, a base Docker images will contain all of the dependencies for some of the other mentioned tools will be contained within a container.

+Ansible [@anisble] is a software provisioning service which helps prepares an inventory file that defines a host.

+Ceph-ansible [@ceph_ansible] uses Ansible to automate the installation of Ceph to create a Ceph cluster.
+With this inventory file and host information, hosts roles are also defined to create a Ceph cluster.

+Ceph Benchmarking Tool [@cbt] is a tool that is used to automate different testing harnesses on top of a Ceph cluster for performance and benchmarking.
+There are four main benchmarking modules this tool provides; radosbench, librbdfio, kvmrbdfio, and rbdfio.
+CBT is a layer on top of Ceph and does not install Ceph packages to create a cluster which is why Ceph-ansible is used to create the cluster.

+Jupyter [@jupyter], also commonly known as Jupyter Notebook, is an open source software interactive tool that integrates visuals, narrative text, and other forms of media in a single document.
+Jupyter is used in this workflow to help visualize our results which can then be analyzed for further testing.

-Popper [@jimenez_2017_popper] is a CLI tool and convention to create reproducible scientific articles and experiments.
-The convention is based on the open source software (OSS) development model which creates self-contained experiments that doesn’t require external dependencies than what is already contained in the experiment.
+Popper [@jimenez_2017_popper] is a command-line interpret tool and convention to create reproducible scientific articles and experiments.
+The convention is based on the open source software (OSS) development model which creates self-contained experiments that does not require external dependencies than what is already contained in the experiment.
 The Popper convention uses a pipeline that consists of shell scripts which executes an entire experiment.
 When a pipeline has been initialized, the pipeline consists of several default stages: the setup, run, postrun, validate, and teardown stage.
 These default stages are not required for every experiment and stages can be renamed accordingly to what makes sense for your experiment.
 For this experiment the stage names that are used are setup, deploy, run-benchmarks, teardown, and validate.
 In the setup stage, a user would usually download all the necessary files to run the project.
 These files are, for example, data files, libraries, and other dependencies.
 The run stage executes the script that is used to run the main part of the experiment.
 The postrun stage is where data can be manipulated so it is setup nicely to the validation stage.
 The validate stage is where a user would display the results obtained in the postrun stage.
 This stage could be used to open a log file that shows the results of the experiment or run a script that graphs and displays the results, for our case Jupyter will be used to showcase the results.

-Ceph-ansible [@ceph_ansible] is an Ansible playbook that helps automate the installation of Ceph to create a Ceph cluster.
-Furthermore, Ansible is a software provisioning service which helps prepares an inventory file that defines a host.
-With this inventory file and host information, hosts roles are also defined to create a Ceph cluster.

-Ceph Benchmarking Tool [@cbt] is a tool that is used to automate different testing harnesses on top of a Ceph cluster for performance and benchmarking.
-There are four main benchmarking modules this tool provides; radosbench, librbdfio, kvmrbdfio, and rbdfio.
-CBT is a layer on top of Ceph and doesn't install Ceph packages to create a cluster which is why Ceph-ansible is used to create the cluster.

-Jupyter [@jupyter], also commonly known as Jupyter Notebook, is an open source software interactive tool that integrates visuals, narrative text, and other forms of media in a single document.
-Jupyter is used in this workflow to help visualize our results which can then be analyzed for further testing.
+Popper wraps all of these stages together so that this workflow can be deployed with only

 # Pipeline {#sec:pipeline}
 ## Prerequisites
 There are four main prerequisites to run this experiment; Popper (v1.1.2), Docker (v2.0.0.3), a Cloudlab account and Github account.
 Any other additional dependencies that are needed to set up the cluster and benchmarking tool are contained in a Docker container, therefore no additional installation are required.